 "AUSTRALIA'S BODY HORROR SPECIALIST" - PETER KIRK, BREACH MAGAZINE

 Claire's poem 'Rainbows' was commended in the 2004 Dorothea Mackellar Poetry Competition.
 Her short stories 'The Dog' and 'Happy Birthday, Ebony' both won first place in the 2016/2017 UQ Writer's Club Short Story Competition.

-She lives somewhere in Queensland, Australia, with her partner, a spray-paint artist (MiseryInk Design), their cat Cthulhu, and their two annoying kids.
-In her 'real-life' she's a Researcher in the School of Health and Rehabilitation Sciences at the University of Queensland.
+She lives somewhere in Queensland with her partner, spray-paint artist and desktop publisher (MiseryInk Design), their cat Cthulhu, and their two annoying kids.

 INTERVIEWS & GUEST POSTS